 Enrolling in any FSA is limited to the annual Open Enrollment period or anytime you experience a qualifying Major Life Event.

 Your contributions will be credited to your FSA through automatic payroll deductions which are taken in equal amounts from each paycheck throughout the year.

-The maximum contribution for a Health Care FSA is $2,500.
+The maximum contribution for a Health Care FSA is $2,700 beginning January 2020.